tomarrell/miniqueue/README.md

         port used to run the server (default 8080)
 ```

-Once running, MiniQueue will expose an HTTP/2 server capable of bidirectional
+Once running, miniqueue will expose an HTTP/2 server capable of bidirectional
 streaming between client and server.
 Subscribers will be delivered incoming
 messages and can send commands `ACK`, `NACK`, `BACK` [etc](#commands).
 Upon a
 subscriber disconnecting, any outstanding messages are automatically `NACK`'ed